 Other recently formed Parish Councils have been achieved in areas such as Kidderminster, Finham, Pannal and Westgate.
+This undoubtedly inspired the Bingley campaign group to campaign for a larger town council in Bingley which would have the council tax base to raise enough capital to deliver substantial services in the town.
+All of these new councils are seeking to deliver new services and this of interest to the Bingley campaign group.
 Elections for the new Town Council will take place on 5 May, 2016.
 There has been historic interest before in Parishing the centre of Bradford - but other campaigns in Yorkshire are taking their lead from Bingley in areas such as Thornton and Stainland.
 Pannal and Burn Bridge Parish Council has also just been formed in Harrogate.